• Art magazine

 • Gitarren-Lern-Apps: Die besten Apps zum Gitarre lernen - von Profis getestet

-• Learning guitar for free - is that possible?
+• Learn guitar for free - is that possible?

-• Simply Guitar or Yousician - what is the better app learning to guitar?
+• Simply Guitar or Yousician - Which is the better app for learning guitar?

 • YouTube is more important for artists than ever